CAC Certified Coins

 45843645

-Gem $8500 New March 19!
-Strong Cameo.
+Gem $8500 Strong Cameo.
 An undipped proof with strong cameo on both sides, especially on the reverse which in our opinion boarders on deep cameo.
 Light toning covers both sides but does not hide the strong mirrors.
 The hairline free surfaces are surprisingly undisturbed for a 64.
 We would rather sell this one to a collector rather than a crack out dealer so if you want it please order before Central States.
 When we saw this coin at the recent March Baltimore show, we knew we had to buy it since we couldnt put it down.

 Morgan $1 1878S Morgan 1878-S